Vecchia approximations of Gaussian-process predictions: Application to satellite data

-We applied some of the methods to Level-2 bias-corrected solar-induced chlorophyll fluorescence retrievals over land from the Orbiting Carbon Observatory 2 (OCO-2) satellite \citep{OCO2chlorophyll2015}.
-The OCO-2 satellite has a sun-synchronous orbit with a period of 99 minutes and repeats its spatial coverage every 16 days.
 We analyzed chlorophyll fluorescence data collected between August 1 and August 31, 2018 over the contiguous United States.
-During this time period, there are a total of 245{,}236 observations, plotted in Figure \ref{fig:fluordata}.
+During this time period, there were a total of 245{,}236 observations, plotted in Figure \ref{fig:fluordata}.
 There was little evidence of temporal change during the time period, so we restricted our attention to a purely spatial model.
+We modeled the data with the spatial Gaussian process